TRIBUTE TO BEN MANFREDI ~ A remembrance by jason hummel |

 The next season we met on opening day at White Pass.
 Entry 11-26-1996:

 Well we went skiing last weekend, on saturday, had a great time.
 We Met Troy and Ben Manfredi and we skied with them for the day.
-Ben had a few downhill ski buddies with him, they were good and a little crazy, but fun to ski with.
+Ben had a few downhill ski buddies with him.
+They were good and a little crazy, but fun to ski with.
 I'm sure we'll meet up with them again.

 I wrote this a long time ago, but there are photos and stories of a select few journeys.
+If written now, I would've done differently.
+But, for now, push on the link below.

 TRIBUTE TO BEN